rezacsedu/cash_liquidity_forecasting/README.md

   - **PyFlux**: PyFlux offers a wide range of time series models, including Bayesian models, ARIMA, and GARCH.
 It's a good choice for those looking for advanced probabilistic modelling.
   - **Tsfresh**: Tsfresh is focused on feature extraction for time series data.
 It's useful for preparing time series data for machine learning models.
   - **Sktime**: Sktime provides a unified framework for time series machine learning.

+PySpark for Time Series Forecasting: being designed for distributed computing, PySPark can handle large-scale data processing.
+It allows for parallel processing across multiple nodes in a cluster, which significantly improves scalability and computational speed for large datasets.
+PySpark's MLlib library provides tools for machine learning and time series forecasting.
+The main advantage is its ability to scale horizontally by adding more nodes to the Spark cluster, thus overcoming the computational bottlenecks faced by standard Python libraries.
+However, it may have fewer specialized time series functions compared to those specialized Python libraries.

+In summary, for small to medium-sized datasets, standard Python libraries may be sufficient and easier to use due to their specialized time series functions.
+However, for large-scale data that requires distributed computing to manage computational bottlenecks, PySpark is the more suitable choice due to its scalability and efficient handling of big data.
+It's important to note that using PySpark effectively may require a more complex setup and understanding of distributed systems.

 ## Standard time series libraries vs. PySpark ones
 When comparing standard Python libraries for time series forecasting with PySpark libraries, the key differences in scalability and computational bottlenecks are: